 Day two.
 I knew I had to redeem this recipe and present to you a superior product.
 Off to the store for a few more shrimp.

-So follow along with the recipe directions and you decide…Toasted….Not Toasted panko bread crumbs on your breaded butterfly shrimp.
-Either way they are tasty, moist and sweet.
+So follow along with the recipe directions and you decide…Toasted…Not Toasted panko bread crumbs on your breaded butterfly shrimp.

 Oven Baked Breaded Butterfly Shrimp